-- (a) The standard of care for vacant downtown buildings, subject to approval by the Administrator, shall include, but is not limited to: - (1) Protective Treatment: All exterior surfaces, including but not limited to, walls, roofs, doors, windows, door and window frames, cornices, porches, trim, balconies, decks and fences, shall be maintained in good condition, weather tight and in such condition so as to prevent the entry of rodents and other pests.
+(a) The standard of care for vacant downtown buildings, subject to approval by the Administrator, shall include, but is not limited to:

+- (1) Protective Treatment: All exterior surfaces, including but not limited to, walls, roofs, doors, windows, door and window frames, cornices, porches, trim, balconies, decks and fences, shall be maintained in such condition so as to prevent the entry of rodents and other pests and the penetration of water to such extent as to cause the structure to be unsound.
 All exposed wood or metal surfaces subject to rust or corrosion, other than decay resistant woods or surfaces designed for stabilization by oxidation shall be protected from the elements and against decay or rust by periodic application of weather coating materials such as paint or similar surface treatment.
-All surfaces with rust or corrosion shall be stabilized and coated to inhibit future rust and corrosion.
-Oxidation stains shall be removed from exterior surfaces.
-All siding, cladding and masonry joints, as well as those between the building envelope and the perimeter of windows, doors and skylights, shall be maintained weather resistant and water tight.

-- (2) Premises Identification: The property shall have address numbers placed in a position to be plainly legible and visible from the street or road fronting the property.
+All surfaces with rust or corrosion.
+Oxidation stains shall be removed from exterior surfaces. - (2) Premises Identification: The property shall have address numbers placed in a position to be plainly legible and visible from the street or road fronting the property.
 These numbers shall contrast with their background.
 Address numbers shall be Arabic numerals or alphabet letters.
-Numbers shall be a minimum of 4 inches (102mm) high with a minimum stroke width of 0.5 inch (12.7mm). - First-Floor Windows and Doors: Every first-floor window, storefront, (3)and exterior door part, including but not limited to the frame, the trim, window screens and hardware shall be kept in sound condition and good repair.
+Numbers shall be a minimum of 4 inches (102mm) high with a minimum stroke width of 0.5 inch (12.7mm). - First-Floor Windows and Doors: Every first-floor window, storefront.
+(3) and exterior door part, including but not limited to the frame, the trim, window screens and hardware shall be kept in sound condition and good repair.
 All broken or missing windows shall be replaced with glass and secured in a manner so as to prevent unauthorized entry.
 All broken or missing doors shall be replaced with new doors which shall be secured to prevent unauthorized entry.
 All glass shall be maintained in sound condition and good repair.
 All exterior doors, door assemblies and hardware shall be maintained in good condition and secured.
 Locks at all exterior doors, windows, or exterior hatchways shall tightly secure the opening.
-First-floor windows and doors shall not be secured by boarding or other similar means mounted on the exterior except as a temporary securing measure, and the same shall be removed within a period of time designated by the Administrator. - (4) Exterior Lighting: The exterior of the building adjacent to any street, sidewalk, or other pedestrian access shall have visible exterior lighting with average ambient light levels of between one (1) and three (3) foot-candles with a minimum of 0.5-foot candles and a maximum of six (6) foot-candles at any point measured on the ground plane. - (b) All repairs shall be subject to approval by the Administrator.
+First-floor windows and doors shall not be secured by boarding or other similar means mounted on the exterior except as a temporary securing measure, and the same shall be removed within a period of time designated by the Administrator. - (4) Exterior Lighting: The exterior of the building adjacent to any street, sidewalk, or other pedestrian access shall have visible exterior lighting with average ambient light levels of between one (1) and three (3) foot-candles with a minimum of 0.5-foot candles and a maximum of six (6) foot-candles at any point measured on the ground plane.

+(b) All repairs shall be subject to approval by the Administrator.
 All required permits and final inspections prior to and/or following repairs shall be in accordance with applicable laws and rules.
-This paragraph specifically requires that all necessary building permits are obtained and that all work complies with any law or ordinance relating to construction standards, property maintenance, and windstorm requirements, along with all other applicable laws, ordinances, and rules, including property maintenance ordinances. - (c) Failure to maintain the vacant property to the standard of care specified by this section is a violation of this article.
+This paragraph specifically requires that all necessary building permits are obtained and that all work complies with any law or ordinance relating to construction standards, property maintenance, and windstorm requirements, along with all other applicable laws, ordinances, and rules, including property maintenance ordinances.

+(c) Failure to maintain the vacant property to the standard of care specified by this section is a violation of this article.
 The Administrator, on application from the vacant downtown building property owner, may authorize limited exceptions to the requirements in 13-4008(a)(3) and (a)(4) on a case-by-case basis.
 Any authorization of an exception must be made in writing and shall not be interpreted as an establishment of policy.